MaggeCode/Calorie_Counter/R_Code/README.md

   - install.packages(dplyr)
   - install.packages(gridExtra)

-A sample data set can be used to get a better impression of the different charts.
-To load the sample data, replace the URL of the preloaded CSV to "https://raw.githubusercontent.com/MaggeCode/Calorie_Counter/main/R_Code/sample_data_file.csv"

-Open plot in zoom mode for proper displaying of the results
+Opening the plot in zoom mode enables better displaying of the results.